AngelOnFira/keep-botting-and-no-one-explodes/README.md

 | Complete 7/11 Modules:<br> - “Simple wires” module feature detection<br> - “On The Subject of Simon Says” |  MAR 7
 | Complete 9/11 Modules (Will require specific research):<br> - “On The Subject of Mazes”<br> - “On The Subject of Wire Sequences” | MAR 14
 | Complete 11/11 Modules:<br> - “On The Subject of Morse Code”<br> - “On The Subject of Keypads” | MAR 21
-| Deliverable 2: Game Completion<br> - The bot should be able to solve any bomb in the campaign<br> - We should be confident in the ability for any module to be solved | MAR 28<br> <em>Results date</em>
+| Deliverable 2: Game Completion<br> - The bot should be able to solve any bomb in the campaign<br> - We should be confident in the ability of any module to be solved | MAR 28<br> <em>Results date</em>
-| Documentation Week:<br> - Time will be used to work on any project write ups<br> - Work on extra project goals | APR 4
+| Documentation Week:<br> - Time will be used to work on any project write-ups<br> - Work on extra project goals | APR 4
 | Bonus Week:<br> - Used as buffer week if needed<br> - Work on extra project goals | APR 10<br> <em>The project must be completed.</em>